Posted By: Kaplan Schweser

 Now that you’ve passed Level II, it’s time to start preparing for CFA® Level III.
-Join David Hetherington, CFA as he discusses what makes Level III more challenging than Levels I and II, and strategies to pass the final CFA exam.
+Join Kaplan Schweser as we discuss what makes Level III more challenging than Levels I and II, and strategies to pass the final CFA exam.

 Well, hello, everybody.
 Welcome to Level III.
-I’m David Hetherington.
-I manage the Level III curriculum, and probably you’re going to see a good bit of me on the teaching side of things as well.
 It’s not easy to get here, it’s also not a layup that you’re going to pass.
 So what are we going to do to improve your odds?
 I assume you’re still here and still in the CFA program because you’ve realized it’s valuable.
 Employers consider it worthwhile, it can enhance your career.
 How are we going to finish this thing off this year and get the charter?

 So we’ll talk a little bit about the pass rates.
 I’m sure everybody knows what they are, shouldn’t be any surprises there.
 What do people say about the CFA program, particularly Level III?
 And it gets into what makes it different and how do you go about succeeding?
 How do you adjust your plan so you can pass the Level III exam and be…sort of finish up this stage in your career?
 Level I, it’s often called trivial pursuit for financial analysts, it’s factoids.
 Learn those factoids, you’re going to get enough points, you’re going to pass the exam, that’s probably what you did.
 Maybe you did 3,000 multiple-choice questions, excellent strategy at Level I. At that point, there’s not that much they can come up with that you haven’t focused on how do I answer that question.
 Level II, charterholders usually say they consider Level II the hardest of the three exams.
 Those processes you went through, they’re not simple, they’re deterministic.
 Now, that’s a key word, deterministic.
 They’re math-based, you go through these steps in this order.
 This is the answer…ABC…which is the right answer?